Thinking about pursuing a bachelor’s degree in psychology at CWRU?

 The Psychology faculty at CWRU focus on teaching as much as research and blend these together seamlessly!
 For instance, students are offered a small hands-on research methods course, and a number of senior Capstone course offerings.
 In these courses, students get to know faculty and dive into their own research ideas.

-A number of our Psychology majors go on to work closely with research faculty to develop their research ideas into fully functional studies.
+to develop their research ideas into fully functional studies.
 SOURCE offers small research grants to undergraduate students for studies that require funding.
 Many of these projects become presentations at international conferences or even publications, including in top-tier Psychology journals!

 Past projects have included a research study on how Rubik’s Cube training influences problem solving performance, a meta-analysis on the effectiveness of growth mindset interventions in classrooms, and survey studies on the LGBT community.